 Participants.
-In order to have sufficient variation in selection decision experience, we recruited three groups of students at a management university in Southeast Asia: (1) first- or second-year undergraduates who were taking introductory management courses (N = 101), (2) third- or fourth-year undergraduates majoring in organizational behavior and human resources and taking a course on personnel selection (N = 37), and (3) part-time master's students in a master of human capital leadership program with typically five or more years of working experience in an HR function (N = 28).
-Undergraduate students participated in exchange for partial course credit, whereas master students received no credit.
+In order to have sufficient variation in selection decision experience, we recruited three groups of students at a management university in Southeast Asia: (1) first- or second-year undergraduates who were taking introductory management courses (n = 101), (2) third- or fourth-year undergraduates majoring in organizational behavior and human resources and taking a course on personnel selection (n = 37), and (3) part-time master's students in a master of human capital leadership program with typically five or more years of working experience in an HR function (n = 28).
+Undergraduate students participated in exchange for partial course credit, whereas master's students received no credit.
 Given that experience with selection decisions varied substantially within each participant group and the uneven group sizes, we collapsed data across the three groups and used self-reported experience rather than data source as the grouping variable.

-Out of the 166 participants, 23 were excluded from data analysis for one or more of the following reasons: (1) answering "no, because I was distracted and did not pay full attention" to the question "in your honest opinion, should we include your responses in our study?" that was asked at the end of the experiment (N = 11); (2) taking less than 15 minutes to complete the experiment, which we consider abnormally short (N = 4); and (3) not selecting the job candidate who scored better than the other on all three cues more than once (N = 10).
-Our final sample thus consisted of 143 participants (85 female, 59.4%) with a mean age of 24.2 (SD = 6.5).
+Out of the 166 participants, 23 were excluded from data analysis for one or more of the following reasons: (a) answering "No, because I was distracted and did not pay full attention" to the question "In your honest opinion, should we include your responses in our study?" that was asked at the end of the experiment (n = 11); (b) taking less than 15 minutes to complete the experiment, which we consider an abnormally short amount of time (n = 4); and (c) not selecting the job candidate who scored better than the other on all three cues more than once (n = 10).
+Our final sample thus consisted of 143 participants (85 female, 59.4%) with a mean age of 24.2 years (SD = 6.5).